 Moral development: Through helping pupils to reflect on how the environment is affected by decisions made by people, so that the children can make informed choices in the future.
 Through discussion, the children learn to appreciate the moral dilemmas posed by introducing changes to the environment (for example, building a housing estate or a new road system) and the effects this can have on the surrounding area.
 Social development: Through helping pupils to understand the need to consider the views of others when discussing localities, settlements and the environment.
 Work on a locality in a less economically developed country provides an opportunity to discuss social issues.
 Fieldwork encourages collaborative projects, making the most of different strengths and interests within a team.
-Cultural development: By exploring different settlements, the children can gain knowledge of different cultures, learning tolerance and understanding of diversity.
+Cultural development: By exploring different settlements, the children can gain knowledge of different cultures, learning tolerance, and understanding of settlements, the children can gain knowledge of different cultures, learning tolerance and understanding of diversity.